dodevops/cloudcontrol/README.md

 After the initialization process you can simply run `docker-compose exec cli /usr/local/bin/cloudcontrol run` to jump into the running container and work with the installed features.

-If you need to change any of the configuration environment variables, run `docker-compose up -d` afterwards to apply the changes.
+If you need to change any of the configuration environment variables, rerun the init script afterwards to apply the changes.
 Remember, that CloudControl needs to reininitialize for this.

 ## FAQ